wendahere/GoGetter/Journal.md

 - For the motor bracket, Mr Soh suggested to change the design into using bent 3mm steel,
 - For our angle bar that is used to support the coil, the bending relief should be perpendicular to the bending line rather than parallel to it.
 - With regards to the chance a prize on the highest level might get caught by the coils on the level below it when it gets dispensed, Mr Soh suggested to make ramps for the top 2 levels.
+- Motor bracket change to use 3mm thick stainless steel (bending), but same design and dimension.

 **Frame:**